 You can get frizzy hair from applying too much product, or from not smoothing it over the hair.
 This is going to be different for each person.
 If your hair is thick and course, you'll probably need more hair product (that's me!) than someone who has fine hair.
 This can also depend on hair porosity, so check out my post here on how to figure out your hair porosity.

 6. Tried All of the Above and STILL Have Frizzy Hair?
 Time to Change Some Products

-It can sometimes take a while to find the right products for your hair.
+In order to learn how to fix frizz hair, it can sometimes take a while to figure out which products are the right ones for your hair.
 For me, it truly did take some experimenting.
-There are MANY good brands out there – and I’m thankful for that!
-Here are my tips, for what they’re worth ;):
+There are MANY good brands out there – and I'm thankful for that!
+Here are my tips, for what they're worth ;):